ConcourseOpen/DeFi-Pulse-Adapters/README.md

 The test should complete successfully.

 # GitHub Collaboration
 Please fork this repository before you start building your adapter and then work on a topic branch within the forked repo.
 Like this, you will be able to easily create pull requests against the upstream repo and if needed, you can grant us the right to make commits on your topic branch to update your pull request.
+Please include the name of your project in the pull request.
 Further details: https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork

 # Writing a JSON Configurable Adapter